Our goal is to provide low cost qPCR primer sets to validate NGS or microarray data and quantitate gene expression using real time qPCR assays

 Overview - Quantitative "Real Time" PCR or qPCR

 PCR products may be quantitated by generating a standard curve or quantitated relative to a control gene.
 Real time PCR quantitation based on a standard curve may utilize plasmid DNA or other forms of DNA in which the absolute concentration of each standard is known.
 One must be sure, however, that the efficiency of PCR is the same for the standards as that of the "unknown" samples.
 Performing PCR from purified targets can in some cases be more efficient than that observed with complex nucleic acid mixtures.
-The relative quantitation method is somewhat simpler as it requires the measurement of housekeeper or control genes to normalize expression of the target gene.
+The relative quantitation method is somewhat simpler as it requires the measurement of housekeeping or control genes to normalize expression of the target gene.
 However, the selection of appropriate control genes can cause problems as they may not necessarily be equally expressed across all unknown samples.
 This may be circumvented by normalizing measurements to a set of housekeeping genes in order to avoid this variability problem.

-A critical aspect of performing real time PCR is to begin with a template that is of high purity.
+In addition to robust qPCR primers, a critical aspect of performing real time PCR is to begin with a template that is of high purity.
 This can be challenging when working with some biological samples.
 Fortunately, a number of commercial products have been developed to facilitate the isolation of nucleic acids in high purity.
 Removing contaminating phenol and unwanted DNA are steps to consider.
 For gene expression studies, reverse transcription must be carried out with high purity reagents and in multiple replicates as this step can introduce variability in template replication.
 Reverse transcription may be done prior to real time PCR or may be incorporated within the amplification program.